-Chamber Choir Grades 10, 11, 12 1 credit; year course
+Chamber Choir Grades 9, 10, 11, 12

-The Chamber Choir is a select vocal ensemble which performs extensively throughout the year both on and off campus.
+The Chamber Choir is a vocal ensemble which performs throughout the year both on and off campus.
 All members of the ensemble are expected to have basic facility with matching pitch and blending in an ensemble.
 Members will also develop a facility with sight-singing.
-Chamber Choir studies a challenging and varied repertoire which includes diverse classical, popular, folk and jazz selections.
+Chamber Choir studies a varied repertoire which includes diverse classical, pop, folk and jazz selections.
 Students form a unified ensemble, advance in their vocal technique, and expand their musicianship and sight singing skills.
 Interested students also have opportunities to perform as soloists and in small ensembles.
 Attending all rehearsals and performances is a requirement for this course.